Knowing whether or not to use a pre-workout formula is a crucial aspect of getting into shape.

-Additionally, there are certain health considerations that you’ll need to understand fully before trying pre-workout and those are revealed below.
+Additionally, there are specific health considerations you’ll need to understand fully before trying pre-workout, which are outlined below.

-Pre-workout is a supplement – usually a loose-powder formula that you mix in water – that is taken to improve athletic performance.
+Pre-workout is a supplement – usually a loose-powder formula that you mix in water – taken to improve athletic performance.

-Is Pre-Workout Effective and Is It Worth the Cost?
+Do Pre-Workout Formulas Work and Are They Worth the Cost?

 Pre-workout may or may not be worth the cost, depending on your priorities and budget.
-Fortunately, a broad range of formulas is available at a full range of price points.
+Fortunately, a broad selection of formulas is available at a full range of price points.

 Personally, I choose formulas that are free of caffeine.